 6. How to Train Your Cat to Speak

 Yes, you can train your cat to speak!
-Many cat breeds are known to be more vocal than others, such as the Siamese.
+Some cat breeds are known to be more vocal than others, such as the Siamese.
 However, any cat can master the ‘speak’ command.
-Simply talk to your cat and when the kitty replies with a ‘meow’ immediately give your furry friend a tasty treat.
-Soon your cat will be talking all the time to receive a treat.
+It's believed that cats learn to vocalize differently to their humans than they do with other cats, so it's not a stretch for them to learn to respond to a specific vocal cue.

-If your cat is already very vocal, then you may find this helps her understand when it's appropriate to speak.
-Reward her when she meow's in response to you, but ignore her when she yells just for attention.
+- If your cat is already very vocal, then you may find this helps her understand when it's appropriate to speak.
+Reward her when she meows in response to you, but ignore her when she yells just for attention.

-7. Teach Your Cat to Jump Up
+7. How to Teach Your Cat to Jump Up

 This fun party trick is not for everyone.
 Teaching your cat to jump into your arms or onto your shoulder shows off some serious skill, but it's not without its risk.
-Your cat will cling on to you to secure her landing, so be prepared for a few claw marks when you first start practicing.
+Your cat will cling to you to secure her landing, so be prepared for a few claw marks when you first start practicing.

-1. Start by closing the height distance between you by either kneeling on the ground or placing your cat on a chair.
+- Start by closing the height distance between you by either kneeling on the ground or placing your cat on a chair.

-2. Hold a small treat at your shoulder level.
+- Hold a small treat at your shoulder level.

-3. Use the command up or jump.
+- Use the command up or jump.

-4. Using your free hand to tap your shoulder or chest can be helpful for some cats.
+- Using your free hand to tap your shoulder or chest can be helpful for some cats.

-5. At first, your cat will be hesitant to jump, so may default to climbing his front paws up to reach the treat.
+- At first, your cat will be hesitant to jump, so may default to climbing his front paws up to reach the treat.

-6. Let him practice this for a bit, then take a step back so that your cat has to leap to reach you.
+- Let him practice this for a bit, then take a step back so that your cat has to leap to reach you.

-7. Be prepared to catch your cat at first.
+- Be prepared to catch your cat at first.
 Cats aren't always as graceful as we think.

-8. When you are comfortable, you can start practicing from a larger distance, with your cat on the ground and you standing.
+- When you are comfortable, you can start practicing from a larger distance, with your cat on the ground and you standing.

 A pro tip for teaching your cat to jump up on you is to make sure her nails are trimmed and you are wearing clothes that cover your skin.
+Young kittens and older cats will have more difficulty with this strict due to size or mobility, so make sure you are never asking your cat to make a jump that could put them at risk of injury.

 8. How to Train a Cat to Roll Over

 One of the easiest cat tricks to teach is to train your cat to roll over.
+Many cats already demonstrate this skill when trying to get attention or when stretching after a nap, so it's more about rewarding the behaviour and adding the command.

-1. Sit beside your cat while it is lying down.
+- Sit beside your cat while it is lying down.

-2. Hold a treat about an inch away from the cat’s nose.
+- Hold a treat about an inch away from the cat’s nose.

-3. Arc the hand that is holding the treat, so your cat can tilt its head to sniff the treat.
+- Arc the hand that is holding the treat, so your cat can tilt its head to sniff the treat.
 The cat will usually incline his head toward the treat to follow it.

-4. Move the treat slowly so that the cat rolls to his side.
+- Move the treat slowly so that the cat rolls to his side.

-5. Give the treat to the cat when the cat rolls on his side.
+- Give the treat to the cat when the cat rolls on his side.

-6. Repeat this cat trick at least six times.
+- Repeat this cat trick at least six times.
 Soon your cat will roll quickly to his side for a treat.
 You can then advance to encouraging your cat to roll completely over to receive the treat.

 9. How to Train Your Cat to Jump Through a Hoop

-cat-walking-between-persons-legsOne of the more advanced cat tricks utilizes a skill that most cats already have, just not one that they do on command.
+One of the more advanced cat tricks utilizes a skill that most cats already have, just not one that they do on command.
 When cats want attention, they tend to rub up against our legs, some even going so far as to weave around us as we walk.
 You can take that cute but annoying habit, and use it to teach your cat a fun new trick.

-1. Stand with your legs apart, with one foot ahead of the other, like you are taking a step.
+- Stand with your legs apart, with one foot ahead of the other, like you are taking a step.

 How to Train a Cat to be an Indoor Cat

 Your cat isn’t that far removed from its wild ancestors.
 Many kitties start to grow restless when the sun sets and want to head outdoors for an adventure.
 They feel the urge to hunt and wander.
 This is especially true if your cat is not neutered or spayed.
-However, you can train your cat to be indoors only.

 You’ll need to transition your cat from outdoors to indoors slowly.
 Cats often take a long time to become accustomed to an indoor-only lifestyle.
 They will claw at windows, meow and dig at doors trying to convince you to let them outdoors.